neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 #### Website Preview API Key
-If you use a service with an api, you have to put your api key here.
+If you use "Browshot", "screenshotlayer" or "screenshotmachine.com", you will have to provide an api key here.
+Otherwise these services will not work.